kfjahnke/envutil/README.md

 'make package'.
 Compilation with g++/gcc may or may not work - I don't check regularly.

+Building with highway is highly recommended.
+I tried the highway coming with the package manager on debian12, but that did not work - building highway from source is easy, though.
+Another hickough I experienced on debian12 was the default clang++, which is only v14.
+That did not work either - I installed clang-19, and that did the trick.
+Imath may also not be available, and OpenImageIO did not work without also installing it's CL tools.
+With all dependencies met, the build went without errors or warnings.
+I could also build a debian package (I did install the debhelper package), but the resulting package seems to be missing licensing information - it was flagged as 'proprietary' when I installed it, even though I set the license to MIT.

 With version 0.1.1, on top of building on debian12,  I have also managed to build envutil on on an intel mac running macOS 12.7.5 (using macPorts for the dependencies) and on windows 11 using mingw64.
-I haven't yet managed to produce video files with the mac build which played on my mac, but otherwise the builds seem viable.

 'make' should produce a binary named 'envutil' or 'envutil.exe''.

 envutil --help gives a summary of command line options:

       --help                   Print help message
       -v                       Verbose output
     mandatory options:
       --output OUTPUT          output file name (mandatory)

-    parameters for mounted (facet) image input:
-      --pto PTOFILE            panotools script in hugin PTO dialect (optional) --pto_line LINE          add (trailing) line of PTO code --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image
-      --solo FACET_INDEX      show content only from this facet --mask_for FACET_INDEX   paint this facet white, all others black --nchannels CHANNELS     produce output with CHANNELS channels (1-4)

     important options which have defaults:
-      --projection PRJ               projection used for the output image(s) (default: rectilinear) --hfov ANGLE                   horiziontal field of view of the output (default: 90) --width EXTENT                 width of the output (default: 1024) --height EXTENT                height of the output (default: same as width)
+      --projection PRJ         projection used for the output image(s) (default: rectilinear)
+      --hfov ANGLE             horiziontal field of view of the output (default: 90)
+      --width EXTENT           width of the output (default: 1024) --height EXTENT          height of the output (default: same as width) --support_min EXTENT     minimal additional support around the cube face proper

-    additional parameters for single-image output:
+      --tile_size EXTENT       tile size for the internal representation image additional parameters for single-image output:
-      --single FACET           render an image like facet FACET --yaw ANGLE              yaw of the virtual camera --pitch ANGLE            pitch of the virtual camera --roll ANGLE             roll of the virtual camera
+      --single FACET           render an image like facet FACET --split FORMAT_STRING    create a 'single' facet for all facets in a PTO --yaw ANGLE              yaw of the virtual camera --pitch ANGLE            pitch of the virtual camera --roll ANGLE             roll of the virtual camera